karttur/machinelearning/_posts/2018/2018-02-04-machinelearning-parameter-tuning.markdown

 regmods.RandomTuning(0.5,12,6)
 ```

 Then you have to create the values for the parameter _param_distributions_ used in <span class='pydef'>RandomTuning</span> (_param_distributions=self.paramDist_).
 The values to send to _param_distributions_ are defined in the variable _self.paramDist_, and defines both which hyper-parameters to tune, and what values each hyper-parameter is allowed to take.
-The only parameter (in _self.paramDist_) that is the same across all regressors is the _criterion_ to use for evaluate the performance of each combination of hyper-parameters in the tuning search.
-You can either set the _criterion_, or accept the the default.
 You have to look at the individual Scikit learn pages to get a grip on the hyper-parameters you want to tune, and what ranges/alternatives you can/want to set.
 The principle for setting the ranges/parameters differs for the different types of parameters.

 * Integers: sp_randint(min, max) or predefined set (i, j, k, ...)
 * Real: sp_randreal(min, max) or predefined set (i.j, k.l, m.n, ...)